The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Introduction

 AtLAST is conceived as a facility observatory that will serve a wide community of users for a long project lifetime ($>30$ years).
-It will be sited on the Llano de Chajnantor (Chajnantor plateau), approximately 5100~m above sea level in the Atacama Desert in northern Chile, which has long been a demonstrated site for mm and submm observations \citep[see e.g.][]{Radford1998}.
-Commensurate with AtLAST's broad and multifaceted science community, our science goals drive the necessity for a large receiver cabin able to host multiple instruments that can access its large field of view and that can be upgraded throughout the lifetime of the observatory.
+It will be sited on the Llano de Chajnantor (Chajnantor plateau), approximately 5100~m above sea level in the Atacama Desert in northern Chile, a long-established site for (sub)millimeter observations \citep[see e.g.][]{Radford1998}.
+AtLAST's diverse science goals drive the need for a large receiver cabin able to host multiple instruments that can access its large FoV and that can be upgraded throughout the lifetime of the observatory.
 In order to make the best use of sudden changes in weather conditions on the Llano de Chajnantor, the telescope operators need to be able to switch quickly (within a few minutes) between different instruments.
-This of course needs to be a safe task to carry out during both night and daytime operations.
+This procedure of course needs to be carried out safely during both night and daytime operations.

-The design concepts of AtLAST build upon nearly 50 years of experience with submillimeter observations and observatories, from pioneering projects like the Caltech Submillimeter Observatory \citep[CSO;][]{Leighton1977,Phillips1988}, the Swedish-ESO Submillimeter Telescope \citep[SEST;][]{Booth1987,Booth1989}, and the James Clerk Maxwell Telescope \citep[JCMT;][]{Hills1988,Hills1990}, to the Atacama Large Millimeter/Submillimeter Array (ALMA).
-AtLAST will be an excellent and much needed complement for ALMA.
-Along with upgrades to ALMA itself \citep[][]{Carpenter19,Carpenter2023}, AtLAST will contribute to keeping ALMA relevant for the foreseeable future: it will provide new targets and positions for high-resolution follow-up campaigns and offer the short {\it uv} baseline coverage needed for single-dish and interferometric data combination at high frequencies (e.g. \citealt{Plunkett2023}).
+The AtLAST design concept builds upon nearly 50 years of experience with submillimeter observations and observatories, from pioneering projects like the Caltech Submillimeter Observatory \citep[CSO;][]{Leighton1977,Phillips1988}, the Swedish-ESO Submillimeter Telescope \citep[SEST;][]{Booth1987,Booth1989}, and the James Clerk Maxwell Telescope \citep[JCMT;][]{Hills1988, Hills1990}, to the Atacama Large Millimeter/Submillimeter Array \citep[ALMA;][]{Hills2008, Wootten2009}.
+AtLAST will be an excellent and much-needed complement for ALMA.
+Along with upgrades to ALMA itself \citep[][]{Carpenter19,Carpenter2023}, AtLAST has the potential to contribute to keeping ALMA relevant for the foreseeable future: it will provide new targets and positions for high-resolution follow-up campaigns and offer the short {\it uv} baseline coverage needed for single-dish and interferometric data combination at high frequencies (e.g., \citealt{Plunkett2023, Bonanomi2024}).